 Introduction to the Spiral Model

-Spiral model is one of the Software development life cycle model which is made by combining both iterative model and waterfall model, where product stats with the small set of requirements and go through the development of those small product to meet the specified requirements, used when there is need of more releases frequently.
-Based on additional requirements, additional functionality will be added into the product in every increasing spiral until the product is ready for the production phase.
+The spiral model is one of the Software development life cycle model which is made by combining both iterative model and waterfall model, where product stats with the small set of requirements and go through the development of that small product to meet the specified requirements, used when there is need of more releases frequently.
+Based on additional requirements, additional functionality will be added to the product in every increasing spiral until the product is ready for the production phase.

 Spiral Model is a combination of the waterfall model, incremental model, and prototype model.

 - Previously business world is stable.
-In earlier days changes to the technology are not much frequent.
+In earlier days, changes to the technology are not much frequent.
 We have gone through some difficulties when the market changes rapidly.
-Waterfall model is one which is insufficient to overcome these difficulties.
+The waterfall model is one which is insufficient to overcome these difficulties.